peridoqia/mayaspace/README.md

 # mayaspace
 A decentralized social network.
-Kinda a mix of Mastodon and 4chan technology-wise.
+Kinda a mix of Mastodon, Snapchat, and 4chan technology-wise because it's a pseudominous decentralized platform with tweet-like posts that dissapear.